 (2) Decisions to award the honorary degree lie with the Scientific Board of the USB.
 Proposals may be submitted by:

-- Members of the USB Scientific Board
+c) Members of the Scientific Board of the USB.

-(1) Academic traditions, rights and freedoms and responsibilities of the Rector, Vice-Rectors, Deans and Vice-Deans (hereinafter referred to as the "Academic Official") are expressed through academic insignia of the USB and the academic insignia of Faculties, which are used by Academic Officials during ceremonial occasions.
+(1) Academic traditions, rights and freedoms and responsibilities of the Rector, Vice-Rectors, Deans and Vice-Deans (hereinafter referred to as the "academic official") are expressed through academic insignia of the USB and the academic insignia of faculties, which are used by academic officials during ceremonial occasions.

-(2) Academic insignia of the USB and its Faculties are the ceremonial mace, ceremonial chains of office and ceremonial robes.
+(2) Academic insignia of the USB and its faculties are the ceremonial mace, ceremonial chains of office and ceremonial robes.

-(3) The use of the academic insignia of the USB and its Faculties, ways of depositing these academic insignia and responsibility for their registration and management is stipulated by the Rector for the academic insignia of the USB and by the Dean for academic insignia of individual Faculties.
+(3) The use of the academic insignia of the USB and its faculties, ways of depositing these academic insignia and responsibility for their registration and management is stipulated by the Rector for the academic insignia of the USB and by the Dean for academic insignia of individual faculties.

 (4) The following persons are entitled to use the USB gowns during ceremonial occasions:

-- Academic Officials and Promotors,
+a) Academic officials and Promotors,

-- other USB employees according to the Rector or Dean's decision,
+b) other USB employees according to the Rector or Dean's decision,

-- graduates of degree programmes implemented at the USB,
+c) graduates of degree programmes implemented at the USB,

-- persons proposed for the award of an honorary degree,
+d) persons proposed for the award of an honorary degree,

 (1) Academic ceremonies are in particular:

-- ceremonial matriculation of students as an expression of their admission the academic community,
+b) ceremonial matriculation of students as an expression of their admission the academic community,

-- an honorary degree award ceremony.
+d) an honorary degree award ceremony.

-(2) The content, form and manner of academic ceremonies is proposed by the relevant Vice-Rector or Vice-Dean in the spirit of University traditions and approved by the Rector or Dean of the relevant Faculty.
+(2) The content, form and manner of academic ceremonies is proposed by the relevant Vice-Rector or Vice-Dean in the spirit of university traditions and approved by the Rector or Dean of the relevant faculty.

 Medals and Awards